Trade Forex Trading

 1.2100 - 1.2000 = 100 pips

-Therefore, 100 pips move for Mini lot is equal to $100 dollars
+Therefore, 100 pips move for Mini contract/lot is equivalent to $100

-If the trade moves in the direction of the trade, the trader will make a profit of $100 dollars.
-If the trade moves against the direction of the trade, the trader will make a loss of $100 dollars.
+If the trade transaction moves in favor of the FX trade, the trader stands to gain a profit of $100.
+Conversely, if it moves against the transaction direction, the FX trader incurs a loss of $100.

-How to calculate profits and losses of currency trades for a Mini account.
+How to calculate trading profits & losses of currency trades for a Mini account.